Pondidum/pondidum.github.io/content/post/2017-03-17-terraform-aws-lambda-api-gateway.md

 ---
-layout: post
+date: "2017-03-17T00:00:00Z"
+tags: c# nodejs aws terraform lambda apigateway rest
 title: Using Terraform to setup AWS API-Gateway and Lambda
-tags: c# nodejs aws terraform lambda apigateway rest
 ---

 I have been writing simple webhook type applications using [Claudiajs](https://claudiajs.com/), which in behind the scenes is using Aws's Lambda and Api Gateway to make things happen, but I really wanted to understand what exactly it was doing for me, and how I could achieve the same results using [Terraform](https://terraform.io).